 Quizzes and games are a great way to engage learners in the learning process.
 Quizzes are interactive and can be taken by learners at any time.

-With quizzes, tests, and other activities, learners have to recall the study material, which helps with better memorization of vital concepts.
+With quizzes, tests, and other activities, learners must recall the study material, which helps with better memorization of vital concepts.
 Plus, quizzes provide you with measurable results on students’ progress as well as the efficiency of the course.

 Podcasts